quanggnh/os2020/MWC_presentation.md

 - gateway: ground stations which help receive/transmite data from/to satellite
 - antenna with transceiver (transmit + receive)
 - Other: Modem
+-HUB:a proccesor, in the middle of star topology

 ## 2. How they interact